michhar/azure-and-ml-utils/README.md

 # Azure and General ML Scripts

-* Quick script to extract tenant ids
+* Simple script to extract tenant ids
 * Interactive script to label images for classification
+* Download files from Azure Blob Storage
+* Upload files from local to Azure Blob Storage